Dear Mr. Denyer,

 The European Commission has taken a particular interest in the work of WG13 and has directed the Joint Research Council to carry out a study of the two major proposals currently under discussion in WG13 in order to establish an independent opinion on the possibilities that they can form the basis of a robust test method that can satisfy the specific objectives set for WG13.
 It is the opinion of a significant number of WG13 members that the results of the study will confirm that the existing Scope is required and achievable.

 WG13 needs to be reminded that CEN has agreed a policy for the handling of technical diversity within European Standards which states.
-"Standardization, in principle, aims to limit technical diversity across the market but not to inhibit innovation and intends to restrict barriers to trade.
+“Standardisation, in principle, aims to limit technical diversity across the market but not to inhibit innovation and intends to restrict barriers to trade.
 Moreover, it should achieve the optimum degree of order and should limit exclusive proprietary technical specifications.
-Standards must also be capable of opening of the market in Public Procurement."
+Standards must also be capable of opening of the market in Public Procurement.”
 Whilst the standards to be produced by WG13 are test methods and are not product standards they are fundamental to related product standards.

 It should not be forgotten that TC89 was directed to create WG13 and to modify the Scope of WG12 by a decision of the CEN/BT following the Appeal submitted by a group of mineral wool insulation manufacturers to CEN.
 Thus the creation of WG13 and its scope was considered in close detail before approval.

-The experience of WG13 and its predecessor CEN Workshop 36 has shown the need for the possibility in particular circumstances to apply more defined roles and responsibilities to those who participate in the standardization process and to such matters as the process of achieving agreements in Working Groups and when each method is to be applied or not applied.
-Currently much time is lost through lack of understanding or misuse of CEN's working practices.
-Under existing CEN Internal Regulations individual TCs may establish "Specific Working Procedures" as TC89 have already done in documents TC 89 N1349, N1351 and N1359.
+The experience of WG13 and its predecessor CEN Workshop 36 has shown the need for the possibility in particular circumstances to apply more defined roles and responsibilities to those who participate in the standardisation process and to such matters as the process of achieving agreements in Working Groups and when each method is to be applied or not applied.
+Currently much time is lost through lack of understanding or misuse of CEN’s working practices.
+Under existing CEN Internal Regulations individual TCs may establish “Specific Working Procedures” as TC89 have already done in documents TC 89 N1349, N1351 and N1359.

 A significant factor in slowing down WG13’s work to reach a single opinion on the “Danish proposal” is that CEN Internal Regulations provide the minimum of requirements as to the working procedures of Working Groups.
 This can lead to very different interpretations of the procedures to be followed, especially on when and what has been “agreed”.
 For example formally WGs can only make “Recommendations” to record actions or opinions.
 However in cases such as WG13 the Convenor has to try to achieve the least disputable opinion of the WG.
 This would be unanimity but in the case of WG13 it is rarely achieved.
 The next level is “Consensus”.
 However it should be clarified if this can be used in relevant matters such as changing the Scope of TCs or WGs.